 This electric toothbrush is composed of recyclable, plant-based heads and bristles and a slim aluminium body that’s designed to be taken apart and repaired easily.
 Already, it's a far more sustainable option than any other toothbrush I’ve heard of, and if that wasn’t enough, the sleek design is complemented by accessories that increase their ease of use, including a magnetic wall mount and UV travel case.
-Oh, and it's currently on sale in Amazon's Prime Big Deal Days for 20% less.
+Oh, and the brand released a new colour recently - Sunset Bloom.
+A beautiful peachy-pink, for fans of delicious warm tones.

 While this all sounds brilliant on paper, here at MC UK, we're all about putting the products we review through a thorough trial so of course I had to put one of the brushes to the test to see if it lived up to expectations.

-So what was my experience with using the Suri toothbrush IRL?
+So what was my experience with using the SURI toothbrush IRL?
 And, crucially, would it actually perform?
-I've been using the Suri toothbrush for the past few months and definitely have some thoughts.
-If you’re already convinced, shop it for yourself below, otherwise - keep scrolling for my honest review.
+I've been using the SURI toothbrush for almost a year now and - spoiler alert - love it so much that I've convinced my entire family to get one for themselves.
+My mum, fiancée and sister all own SURI models in various colourways.
+If you’re already convinced, shop it for yourself below, otherwise - keep scrolling for my full and honest review.

 Shop the SURI Toothbrush